 Employee Feedback: Empowerment Fosters Positive Company Culture

 To truly boost employee performance, an employer must make them feel respected, valued, and understood.
-This, however, is impossible when one doesn’t take time to actually understand them and stop assuming that every person working for them wishes to be treated in a similar manner.
+This, however, is impossible when one doesn’t take time to actually understand them and stop assuming that every person working for them wishes to be treated similarly.

-In turn, developing a good understanding of employees’ motivations, fears, concerns, ideas, and performance, one needs to listen to them.
-The result is very much worth it: as reported by the above-mentioned survey, people want to perform to the best of their abilities if they feel like they’re heard.
+In turn, developing a good understanding of employees’ motivations, fears, concerns, ideas, and performance needs to listen to them.
+As reported by the survey mentioned above, the result is very much worth it.
+People want to perform to the best of their abilities if they feel like they’re heard.

 That’s something that every company can benefit from, but there’s a big problem.